ProfessorKazarinoff/MATLAB-Car-Timer/README.md

     %% Arduino Group Project: Read Serial from an Arduino and Output the Speed

-    % This code will collect data formatted as a string over the
+    % This code will collect data from the Vernier Arduino Interface Shield.

-    % light level for the course of that time using the connected Arduino

-    % Hardware.
+    % Its serial monitor will output 1 when the photgate is blocked from the

+    % car going down the ramp, and output 0 when the photogate is unblocked.

+    % From that we can calculate the speed by taking the distance over time.

     % Revised by: ENGR114 Students at Portland Community College, Winter 2018